Federal Watchdog Finds Government Ignored Emoluments Clause With Trump Hotel

 "The GSA Office of General Counsel recognized that the President's business interest in the lease raised issues under the U.S. Constitution that might cause a breach of the lease, yet chose not to address those issues," said Inspector General Carol F. Ochoa.
 "As a result, GSA foreclosed an opportunity for an early resolution of these issues and instead certified compliance with a lease that is under a constitutional cloud."

-Neither the White House nor the Trump Organization have responded to interview requests.
+Neither the White House nor the Trump Organization has responded to interview requests.

 "Today, the GSA OIG confirmed what we all knew: The Trump Administration is in violation of the Emoluments clauses of the United States Constitution," said Rep. Gerry Connolly, D-Va., in a statement.
 "GSA's decision to not consider whether the President's business interest in the Old Post Office lease might be unconstitutional has enabled the President to line his pockets."

+Apart from the constitutional issues raised by Trump's stake in the hotel, the building's lease states that no "elected official of the Government ... shall be admitted to share any part of this Lease, or any benefit that may arise therefrom."
+Trump's attorneys have argued that didn't apply since he signed the lease before he was elected.

-This issue has raised many legal issues throughout Trump's tenure so far and produced several lawsuits.
-One of lawsuits advancing through the legal system is from the attorneys general of Maryland and the District of Columbia, who argue Trump is illegally profiting off his presidency.
-Subpoenas in that case went out last month.
+The emoluments clauses have produced several lawsuits during Trump's presidential tenure.
+One of the lawsuits advancing through the legal system is from the attorneys general of Maryland and the District of Columbia, who argue the hotel enables Trump to profit illegally off his presidency.
+Subpoenas in that case went out last month, but Justice Department lawyers are asking an appeals court to block the lawsuit.

+"If 'emoluments' include an official's gains from private business activities, the President's interest in the lease raises at least potential constitutional issues.
+The Foreign Emoluments Clause becomes relevant if the hotel receives payments from or on behalf of foreign governments, or a foreign instrumentality, when its representatives stay or hold events at the hotel or otherwise use its services," the inspector general's report finds.
+"The Presidential Emoluments Clause becomes relevant if the United States or a State of the United States similarly pays for the use of the hotel's services, or if Tenant receives other benefits from the government related to the hotel."

+The GSA inspector general recommends a legal review of the lease but stops short of suggesting it should be canceled.